Money Scams, Tricks and Frauds

 The fraudsters are in fact using compromised (stolen) debit/credit card details to pay your fees to the University.
 These payments are then reported as fraudulent by the genuine card holder and recalled by the bank, meaning the money is taken back from the University leaving you in debt with your tuition fees and out of pocket.

 Never agree to pay your fees in this way.
-To be safe you must always pay your fees as directed below.
+To be safe you must always pay your fees using University recommended payment methods.

 • Never opening a bank account in your name for someone else.